Arnav95012/Horizon-Drift/README.md

 ## Optimizations

-Horizon Glint is engineered to be **extremely lightweight**.
+Horizon Drift is engineered to be **extremely lightweight**.
 By utilizing **Python 3.8** and optimizing the way the application handles sub-processes, I ensured the launcher has a minimal memory footprint, leaving more resources available for the game itself.

 Key technical optimizations include: